krisbanas/krisbanas.github.io/_posts/2023-03-02-succulents.md

 - Herbivores - especially since the habitat is characterized by food scarcity

 The extreme conditions of the niche caused extreme evolutionary pressure, which, in turn, led to enormous phenotype adaptations.
+The Sukkulenten-Sammlung in Zürich hosts and curates a great number of

-## Preserving water
+## Preserving water - Stem succulents

 Since the water supply is limited, succulents evolved their namesake - **Succulency** (Greek: _sucus_ - juice, _ulentus_ - plenty).
 It is the ability to **store large amounts of water inside plants**.
 Starting from a regular tree form, the succulents adapted to store water in different ways.

-## Stem succulents

-These preserve water in their trunks and branches.
+Stem succulents preserve water in their trunks and branches.
 One solution is increasing the thickness of the trunk and branches.
 It leads to the plant looking like a malformed tree - like in the case of a baobab (a.k.a monkey bread tree)

 ![succulent-1.jpg](../images/succulent-1.jpg)

-<span class="caption">Baobab (_Adansonia digitata_) trees in Madagascar - stem succulents.</span>
+<span class="caption">Baobab (_Adansonia digitata_) trees in Madagascar - stem succulents.
+In the foreground, a wagon pulled by two specimen of _zebu_ - cattle
+with characteristic fat hump on their backs.
+For whatever reason, Google Maps contains [official Street View coverage](https://goo.gl/maps/GG6BoAzjwFfog7d98) taken from a similar cattle-pulled wagon in Madagascar.</span>

 Incidentally, even the mighty baobab trees with their succulency can't protect themselves from global warming.
 Since the beginning of the 21st century we are witnessing an unprecedented baobab die-off in South Africa.
 The trees